aimeos/aimeos/README.md

 [![License](https://poser.pugx.org/aimeos/aimeos/license.svg)](https://packagist.org/packages/aimeos/aimeos)

+:star: Star us on GitHub — it helps!

 [Aimeos](https://aimeos.org/Laravel) is THE professional, full-featured and high performance e-commerce platform!
 You can install it within 5 minutes and can adapt, extend, overwrite and customize anything to your needs.